unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 ### Checking whether File System Access API is supported

-In some cases you might want to check whether File System Access API is supported in the current runtime environment.
-A typical reason might be to ensure only **Save As** functionality is available to the user, when the browser only supports download pickers.
+In some cases, you might want to check whether File System Access API is supported in the current runtime environment.
+A typical reason might be to ensure only **Save As** functionality is available to the user when the browser only supports download pickers.
 You can utilize the WASM specific `Uno.Storage.Pickers.FileSystemAccessApiInformation` API:

 ```csharp
 #if __WASM__